Catterall/Lithe/README.md

 - Thirdly, unzip the 7z release file to your desired location.
 This will give you access to the Lithe folder.
 - Finally, run the Lithe.exe file to run the application.

-*Notice: If you accidently break the application, perhaps deleting a .bat file or any other mistake, you can reinstall the application anytime here.*
+*Notice: If you accidently break the application, perhaps by deleting a .bat file or any other mistake, you can reinstall the application anytime here.*

 Usage Guide: